MikeRaff/GitFit-Gym-Database-Management-Application/README.md

 # Project Group 3

+## Project Overview
+Our group has been tasked with creating a digital management system for a local gym.

 ## Deliverable 1:
 | Member            | Responsibilities                     | Hours Worked |
 | ----------------- | ------------------------------------ | ------------ |